dev-bot1/covid19/README.md

 ## Describe your project

-This Uses a Simple Django and Python Framework and Thus creta a Real-Time Covid Tracking Website.
+This Uses a Simple Django and Python Framework and Thus create a Real-Time Covid Tracking Website.
 API for Covid Tracking:-https://rapidapi.com/api-sports/api/covid-193